 If you’re not sure whether your baby is ready to drop the night feed, talk to your family doctor or pediatrician for guidance.

-Gradually Reducing the Amount of Milk During the Night Feed
+How to Reduce the Amount of Milk During the Night Feed

 Once you’ve determined that your baby is ready to drop the night feed, it’s a great idea for both Mom and baby to do it gradually.
 Suddenly stopping the night feed can be uncomfortable for your baby and yourself.